 Weighing just 1.3 ounces per pair, the Altra Trail Gaiter is one of the lightest and most breathable gaiter options available.

 The simple attachment system is designed specifically for Altra’s trail shoes.
 However, these gaiters can work for just about any shoe if you purchase some self-adhesive Velcro and install it on the back of your favorite trail running shoes.
 They fit fairly well and stay in place, but they are a little loose around the bottom, which causes us some doubt about their performance in ankle-deep sand or scree.
-That said, they’re easy enough to stuff in a pocket and keep on hand when needed.
+We wouldn’t choose to use these gaiters in situations where we were traveling off-trail through dense underbrush that could push the sides of these gaiters up and deposit debris in our shoes.

 Material: 82% nylon/18% spandex